syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Formulas.md

 workbook.Close()

 excelEngine.Dispose()
+{% endhighlight %}

-> _Note:_
+> Note:

-1. _In order to use the Essential XlsIO's Calculate engine, you have to add the following namespace: using Syncfusion.Calculate_
+1. In order to use the Essential XlsIO's Calculate engine, you have to add the following namespace: using Syncfusion.Calculate
-2. _Do not add reference to Syncfusion.Calculate.Base.
-It throws conflict errors as these are already integrated with XlsIO from Version 7.2.X.X._
+2. Do not add reference to Syncfusion.Calculate.Base.
+It throws conflict errors as these are already integrated with XlsIO from Version 7.2.X.X.
-3. _Only the formulae that are supported by Calculate engine can be calculated at runtime by using Essential XlsIO._
+3. Only the formulae that are supported by Calculate engine can be calculated at runtime by using Essential XlsIO